|

 Many lot-owners regard Cemetery rules and regulations as

-regard them as a nuisance and a source of annoyance are in the minority.
-Most lot owners
+those who regard them as a nuisance and a source of annoyance are in the minority.

-realize that without reasonable rules and regulations there would be no freedom of action,
+Most lot owners realize that without reasonable rules and regulations there would be no

 The rules regarding burial of the dead are few and to a large